 Picturesque Villages & Towns

-Cornwall is known for its quaint fishing villages and picturesque harbours and there are some real beauties within easy striking distance of Pengelly.
+The county is known for its quaint fishing villages and picturesque harbours, and no solo break or romantic getaway in Cornwall would be complete without visiting some of the real beauties that are within easy striking distance of Pengelly.

 15 minutes’ drive away you’ll find Porthleven, which is a bit like an unspoilt and less touristy version of Padstow.
 There’s a pretty harbour, packed with fishing boats surrounded by a semi-circle of cobbled roads.
 In recent years it’s become a bit of a foodie centre, hosting the annual Porthleven Food Festival and home to an excellent range of restaurants and cafes plus galleries and craft shops.
 There’s also a little beach, a famous surf break where you see surfers catching the waves all year round and a beautiful coastal walk to from Porthleven to Penrose.